Cooperative Retriever and Ranker in Deep Recommenders: Cooperative Retriever and Ranker

-In addition to supervision from data, the training of the retriever can be also guided by the ranker based on knowledge distillation since the ranker is more precise in recommendation.
-Regarding supervision from recommendation data, the sampled log-softmax objective is also exploited for optimizing the retriever based on the same proposal.
-Regarding knowledge distillation from the ranker, most existing methods distill knowledge in top-k results from the ranker, but the top-k recommendation results are time-consuming to compute for the ranker.
-In this paper, we distill the ranking order information from the ranker's predictions, by directly matching normalized predictions between the ranker and the retriever based on the KL divergence.
-To reduce the time cost of optimization, we propose an asymptotic-unbiased estimation -- sampled KL divergence.
+In addition to supervision from data, the training of the retriever can also be guided by the ranker based on knowledge distillation since the ranker is assumed more precise at ranking items.
+Regarding supervision from recommendation data, the sampled log-softmax objective is also exploited for optimizing the retriever with the same proposal in the ranker optimization.
+Regarding knowledge distillation from the ranker, most prior methods distill knowledge in top-k results from the ranker~\cite{tang2018ranking,lee2019collaborative,kang2020rrd}, but the top-k ranking results are time-consuming for the ranker.
+In this paper, we distill the ranking order information from the ranker's predictions, by directly aligning softmax-normalized predictions between the ranker and retriever based on the KL divergence.
+To reduce the time cost of optimization, we propose \textbf{an asymptotic-unbiased estimation for the KL divergence}, named \textbf{sampled KL divergence}.

 The retriever and ranker are simultaneously trained with a unified workflow, where both models can be mutually reinforced.
-Along with the training course, the ranker becomes increasingly precise, which in return provides more informative supervision signals for the retriever; meanwhile, with the improvement of the retriever, generating samples will become increasingly harder, contributing to a higher discriminative capability of the ranker.
+As the training progresses, the ranker becomes increasingly precise, which in return provides more informative supervision signals for the retriever; meanwhile, as the retriever improves, negative samples will become increasingly harder, which contributes to a higher discriminative capability of the ranker.
 The overall framework is illustrated in Figure~\ref{fig:corrframework}.
 The overall procedure can be referred to in Algorithm~\ref{alg:corr}.